-Magnesium is adsorbed to clay minerals but some are also leached through cation exchange.
-In extreme cases up to 250 kg/ha/year have been recorded but in general only 10-20 kg/ha/year are lost.
-One could reason that less Mg is lost compared to Ca, but there is also much less Mg in the soil than Ca. The amount of Mg leached out of the soil depends on how easy nutrients can be leached and the total amount of water applied to the soil through irrigation and rain.
-Sandy soils leach easy to deficiencies in various nutrients can be a problem.
+Clay minerals adsorb magnesium too, but some leach through cation exchange.
+In extreme cases, up to 250 kg/ha/year have been recorded.
+Losses are in general, between 10-20 kg/ha/year.
+One could reason that less Mg is lost compared to Ca, but there is also much less Mg in the soil than Ca. If there is a high concentration of soluble Mg in the soil, more Mg leaches during irrigation and when it rains.
+Sandy soils leach easily to deficiencies in various nutrients can be a problem.
 Low pH can also cause high Mg leaching.
 In soils with high aluminium tend to leach Mg too.
 The reason is that both Al and Mg compete for the same spots on the clay to attach.
-Adding organic material such as compost, manure, superphosphate and ammonium sulfate mobilises Mg into the soil solution making it vulnerable to leaching.
+Adding organic material such as compost, manure, superphosphate and ammonium sulfate mobilizes Mg into the soil solution, making it vulnerable to leaching.

 Exchangeable Magnesium in the soil

-The soluble soil Mg is the most important fraction for plants.
-It is not enough to supply the crops needs over the growing season.
-Exchangeable Mg is released once solution Mg is depleted.
-A portion of Mg in solution is converted to magnesium carbonate which is insoluble.
+The soluble soil Mg is the most critical fraction for plants.
+It is not enough to supply the needs of the crop over the growing season.
+Depletion of Mg in soil solution releases exchangeable Mg in the clay particles.
+A portion of Mg in solution converts to magnesium carbonate, which is insoluble.
 The highest losses occur through leaching from irrigation and rain.
-Accurate irrigation requirements and application will reduce leaching of all nutrients.
+Accurate irrigation requirements and application reduces the leaching of all nutrients.

 The function and distribution of magnesium in plants

-The content of various elements differ significantly in each plant part, depending on its function.
-It is actually no use to take the average content of a specific element and use it as a guide to nutrition.
-One element might have a higher concentration in seeds than than the other but the inverse is true of the roots.
-Belows is a good example of the maize plant.Distribution of nutrients in maize plant. values provided are % of total.
+The content of various elements differs significantly in each plant part, depending on its function.
+It is no use to take the average content of a specific element and use it as a guide to nutrition.
+One element might have a higher concentration in seeds than the other, but the inverse is true of the roots.
+Below is a good example of the maize plant.Distribution of nutrients in maize plant. values provided are % of total.

 |Plant part||% of dry matter||N %||P %||K %||Ca %||Mg %|

-Magnesium is more mobile than Ca. It is translocated from older leaves to where it is needed most.
-This is not the case with calcium which is relatively immobile.
+Magnesium is more mobile than Ca. It translocates from older leaves to where it is needed most.
+It is not the case with calcium, which is relatively immobile.
 Mg mobility makes plant analysis difficult without proper plant history.

 Magnesium has the following functions in plants:

 - It is the central coordinating atom in the chlorophyll molecule.
-It sounds complicated, but just know it’s really important in photosynthesis.
+It sounds complicated, but know it’s vital in photosynthesis.

-Mg deficiencies and toxicities are expressed in various ways because Mg is so important in plant metabolism.
-It all depends the plant stage of development.
+Mg deficiencies and toxicities are expressed in various ways because Mg is essential in plant metabolism.
+It all depends on the plant stage of development.

 Magnesium uptake and relation to other ions

 Like all ions, Mg is subject to various antagonisms.
-The uptake and/or effectivity of Mg is influenced by the presence of other ions.
-The following antagonisms are found:
+The presence of other ions influences the uptake of Mg.
+The following antagonisms are:

-- Mg-NH4: Application of ammonia rich fertilizers lead to Mg deficiency on some plants.
+- Mg-NH4: Application of ammonia-rich fertilizers lead to Mg deficiency in some plants.
 Applying nitrogen in the form of nitrates does not have this effect.
 The reason for Mg deficiency developing is that NH4+ competes better on the roots for uptake than Mg+.

 Magnesium shortage symptoms

-Symptoms differ for each plant specie.
+Symptoms differ for each plant species.
 The most common symptom is chlorosis between the leaf veins.
-These are visible first on the older leaves because Mg is so mobile.
-In some cases the chlorotic areas may become necrotic.
-In some cases some leaves show an inverted V discoloration.
+These are visible first on the older leaves because Mg is so mobile in the plant.
+In some cases, the chlorotic areas may become necrotic.
+Some leaves show an inverted V discolouration.
 It is also easy to confuse Mg deficiency with some bacterial and fungal infections.
 The good news is that Mg deficiencies can show on the leaves without significant yield losses.